-Motivation and contributions: The initial motivation for this work was to understand and simplify Thorup's tree packing based algorithm for k-Cut.
-Karger's near-linear time algorithm and analysis for the MinCut problem [20] is based on the well-known theorem of Tutte and Nash-Williams (on the min-max relation for the maximum number of edge-disjoint trees in a graph).
-It is simple and elegant; the main complexity is in the improved running time which is achieved via a non-trivial dynamic programming based algorithm relying on advanced data structures.
-Karger also tightened the bound on the number of α -approximate minimum cuts in a graph via tree packings (originally shown via his random contraction algorithm).
-In contrast, the main structural result in Thorup's work on k-Cut is much less easy to understand.
+Motivation and contributions: The main motivation for this work was to simplify and understand Thorup's tree packing based algorithm for k-Cut.
+Karger's near-linear time algorithm and analysis for the MINCut problem [14] is based on the well-known theorem of Tutte and Nash-Williams (on the minmax relation for edge-disjoint trees in a graph).
+It is simple and elegant; the main complexity is in the improved running time which is achieved via a complex dynamic program.
+Karger also tightened the bound on the number of $\alpha$ -approximate minimum cuts in a graph (originally shown via his random contraction algorithm) via tree packings.
+In contrast to the case of mincut, the main structural result in Thorup's work on k-Cut is much less easy to understand and motivate.
 His proof consists of two parts.
-He shows that an ideal tree packing obtained via a recursive decomposition of the graph, first outlined in [36], has the property that any optimum k-cut crosses some tree in the packing at most 2k-2 times.
+He shows that an ideal tree packing obtained via a recursive decomposition of the graph, first outlined in [28], has the property that any optimum k-cut crosses some tree in the packing at most 2k-2 times.
 The second part argues that a greedy tree packing with sufficiently many trees approximates the ideal tree packing arbitrarily well.
 The greedy tree packing is closely related to a multiplicative weight update method for solving a basic tree packing linear program, however, no explicit LP is used in Thorup's analysis.
-Thus, although Thorup's algorithm is very simple to describe (and implement), the motivation for the tree packing and the analysis are not very transparent.
+Thus, although Thorup's algorithm is very simple to describe (and implement), the analysis is somewhat opaque.

-In this paper we make several contributions which connect Thorup's tree packing to the LP relaxation for k-Cut [29].
+In this paper we make several contributions which connect Thorup's tree packing to the LP relaxation for k-Cut [21].
 We outline the specific contributions below.

-- We show that the dual of the LP for k-Cut gives a tree packing and one can use a simple analysis, very similar to that of Karger, to show that any optimum k-cut crosses some tree in the packing at most (2k-3) times.
-This improves a bound of (2k-2) that Thorup showed for his tree packing and leads to a deterministic algorithm with a running time of $\tilde{O}(mn^{2k-3})$ to find an optimum k-cut in a weighted graph with n nodes and m edges.
-For weighted graphs this is currently the fastest known deterministic algorithm.
-We also obtain an improved bound on the number of α -approximate k-cuts. - We give a new and simple proof that the integrality gap of the LP for k-Cut is upper bounded by 2(1-1/n).
-We note that the proof claimed in [29] was incorrect and the proof in [4] is indirect and technical.
-We also obtain a seemingly new and simple proof of the min-max relation between maximum fractional tree packing and network strength originally due to Tutte and Nash-Williams. - We show that the optimum solution of the k-Cut LP, for all values of k, can be completely characterized by the principal sequence of partitions of the cut function of the given graph.
+- We show that the dual of the LP for k-CuT gives a tree packing and one can use a simple analysis, very similar to that of Karger, to show that any optimum k-cut crosses some tree in the packing at most (2k-3) times.
+Thorup proved a bound of (2k-2) for his tree packing.
+This leads to a slightly faster algorithm than that of Thorup and also to an improved bound on the number of approximate k-cuts. - We give a new and simple proof that the integrality gap of the LP for k-cut is upper bounded by 2(1-1/n).
+We note that the proof claimed in [21] was incorrect and the proof in [3] is indirect and technical. - We show that the optimum solution of the k-cut LP, for all values of k, can be completely characterized by the principal sequence of partitions of the cut function of the given graph.
 This establishes the connection between the dual of the LP relaxation and the ideal recursive tree packing considered by Thorup.
-It also shows that the lower bound provided by the LP relaxation is equivalent to the Lagrangean relaxation lower bound considered by Barahona [2] and Ravi and Sinha [32].
+It also shows that the lower bound provided by the LP relaxation is equivalent to the Lagrangean relaxation lower bound considered by Barahona [2] and Ravi and Sinha [24].

-Our results help unify and simplify the different approaches to k-Cut via the LP relaxation and its dual.
-Since the main motivation for this paper is to simplify and improve the understanding of the tree packing approach, we take a leisurely path and reprove some of Karger's results for the sake of completeness, and to point out the similarity of our argument for k-Cut to the case of MinCut.
-Readers familiar with [20] may wish to skip Section 3.
+Our results help unify and simplify the different approaches to k-cut via the LP relaxation and its dual.
+A key motivation for this paper is to simplify and improve the understanding of the tree packing approach.
+For this reason we take a leisurely path and reprove some of Karger's results for the sake of completeness, and to point out the similarity of our argument for k-Cut to the case of MINCut.
+Readers familiar with [14] may wish to skip section 3.